How to Create a MyMedicare.gov Account

 The final step to create a MyMedicare.gov account is choosing a username and password.
 Follow the guidelines for choosing a combination of letters, numbers and special characters.

 You may use your email address as a username but can't use a Medicare or Social Security number as a username or password.

-Don't forget your login information, as you need this each time you use your account.
+Don't forget your my Medicare login information, as you need this each time you use your account.
 You can reset it if you do forget but must answer a secret question to do so.
 You're prompted to choose the secret question you want to use, such as your favorite vacation spot or book.